FabriceCastel/gvcci/README.md

 `--template [file|directory]` - Defaults to `./templates`.
 Specify which template to use when generating the output.
 If your argument is a file, that template file will be used.
 If it's a directory, all files in that directory will be used as templates.
 For more information regarding templates, refer to the Templates section below.

+`--print-output` - If enabled, will output only the filled out template(s) to stdout.

 *EXPERIMENTAL* macOS iTerm users with a recent version of iTerm can run ```iterm_lazy.sh [img_path]``` for an easy one-step extract palette + generate iTerm profile + update iTerm profile + update wallpaper.
 You will need a recent version of iTerm (one that supports dynamic profiles) for this to work.

 ## Roadmap/TODO List